DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 # The protocol

-Sweet Gossip has a single purpose: to broadcast the job proposal to interested parties and collect job offers from interested contractors.
+Sweet Gossip protocol has a single purpose: to broadcast the job proposal to interested parties and collect job offers from interested contractors.

 For sake of clarity we use the following naming convention:
 1. Peer - any gossip network node.
 Every peer maintains a list of their peers.